albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    "I have already preached to you fully."

-<strong>Hekiganroku - Case 29: Daizui and the "Kalpa Fire"</strong>
+### Hekiganroku - Case 29: Daizui and the "Kalpa Fire"

 A monk asked Daizui,

-  "When the great kalpa fire is inflamed, the whole universe [1] will be
+  "When the great kalpa fire is inflamed, the whole universe <sup>1</sup> will be

    destroyed.
 I wonder if 'that' will also be destroyed or not."